logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade.md

 There are two categories of errors that you may encounter during an upgrade.
 First, a permission error due to a missing permission in your role connected to [managed.hopsworks.ai](https://managed.hopsworks.ai), see [Error 1](#error-1-missing-permissions-error).
 Second, an error during the upgrade process running on your cluster, see [Error 2](#error-2-upgrade-process-error).

 ### Error 1: Missing permissions error
-If you encounter the following permission error right after starting an upgrade, then you need to make sure that the role you used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai), the one that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), have permissions to read and write disks
+If you encounter the following permission error right after starting an upgrade, then you need to make sure that the role you used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai), the one that you have created when [connecting your azure account](../getting_started/#step-11-connect-your-azure-account), have permissions to read and write disks
 *("Microsoft.Compute/disks/read", "Microsoft.Compute/disks/write")*.

 <p align="center">